Whether you have a day in Lisbon, Portugal, or a month, Lisbon is one of those cities that is simply relaxing to visit.

 Enjoy the sunset over Lisbon from a sailboat on the Tagus River.

-It’s lots of fun, it’s a fantastic way to admire the sunset in Lisbon, and it’ll give you a chance to admire views of some of Lisbon’s most famous spots that otherwise can’t quite fit into this one day Lisbon itinerary: Belém Tower, Monument to the Discoveries, and the 25 de Abril Bridge.
+It’s lots of fun, it’s a fantastic way to admire the sunset in Lisbon, and it’ll give you a chance to admire views of some of Lisbon’s most famous spots that otherwise can’t quite fit into this one day Lisbon itinerary: the Belém Tower, Monument of the Discoveries, and the 25 de Abril Bridge.

 Our sunset sailboat cruise is one of our fondest memories from Lisbon, and we highly recommend taking the chance to admire the city from the water!
-This popular tour is a fun, well-reviewed option.

 Book your sunset cruise on the Tagus River today!

-Where to Stay in Lisbon
+Where to Stay With 24 Hours in Lisbon

-More Than One Day in Lisbon?
+More Than One Day in Lisbon, Portugal?

 Museum buffs will love the National Tile Museum, which is dedicated to Portugal’s beautiful and distinct tilework.